-Students will need (mandatory) a Coast Guard Type III approved PFD (life jacket) designed for dingy racing and a wet suit.
+Students must have their own wet suit to sail in the bay.
 Dinghy booties, spray jacket, and sailing gloves are highly recommended.
-Life jackets are available to borrow but participants are encouraged to purchase their own gear.
+GGYC life jackets are available for use but students are encouraged to have their own personal safety gear.
 Sail clothing can be purchased at any West Marine, Svendsens Chandlery in Alameda, or online with WestCoastSailing.com.
-We also try to help those who need assistance.
+GGYC YSF will provide assistance when possible.

 As students gain skills and participate in regattas they will be offered Youth Member status at the Golden Gate Yacht Club.
 As GGYC Youth members, students and their parents will have access to all the benefits of the club during the sailing season.